RevathiShanmugam/Udacity-project-restaurantReviewApp/README.md

 ## Project Overview

 Restaurant Reviews project, is a responsive web application to view the reviews of restaurants based on the preferred location.
 It has accessibility features included so it is also accessible for screen reader users.
-A service worker is added to the application to begin the process of creating a seamless offline experience for your users.
+A service worker is added to the application to begin the process of creating a seamless offline experience for users.

 ## Project Purpose: